Khalid Mansoor new SAPM on CPEC as Asim Bajwa resigns

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 “The course is set for future progression of CPEC, this journey will go on.
-My best wishes to Khalid Mansoor sb, who is fully equipped to take it forward.
-CPEC is the life line for Pakistan, it will transform us into a progressive and fully developed country, InshaAllah.”
+My best wishes to Kahlid Mansoor sb, who is fully equipped to take it forward.
+CPEC is life line for Pakistan, it will transform us into a progressive and fully developed country InshaAllah.”

 Mansoor has extensive experience of working with the Chinese companies and has a deep understanding of joint ventures, project development and execution with Chinese partners.